 People love talking about themselves — about their jobs, their hobbies, or their area of expertise.
 Perhaps you can ask at your local police station if you’re writing a cop story, or talk to a vet if your story features a rescue dog with a broken leg.

 Writers are often shy.
 The most daunting part is stepping up and asking for help — after that it’ll be a lot easier.
 Ask around: there’s always somebody who knows something about what you’re writing, or who will point you in the right direction.

 A lot of research can be done online and there are some great tips you can use to refine a Google search, simply by using different symbols and punctuation, and even ways to search faster when you’re on a website.
 So these may be worth investigating.

 There are excellent DVD documentaries you can stream or order online on just about any subject.
-YouTube may also be a great resource if you don’t like reading rivers of static text.
+YouTube is a great resource if you don’t like reading rivers of static text.
 Just a quick search on YouTube for ‘Cape Town night life’, for example, immediately produced some engaging videos I could use for background in my novel.

 You can also visit museums or university libraries, where you can ask professionals to help you.
 A friend who was writing a story about World War 2 found the official website for a museum of military history.
 Although it had some information, he emailed the curator of the site to ask specific questions — for the next few weeks, he was corresponding by email with some the best academic minds on his subject.
 In this way, specialist interest sites can be a great resource for an author.

-As writers, our aim should always be to use research to help us render the most authentic, striking details of time, place, people, or an events as fiction.
+As writers, our aim should always be to use research to help us render the most authentic, striking details of time, place, people, or an event as fiction.
 It should never be to impress (or bore) the reader about how much we know about a particular subject.
 So even though we may uncover a lot of information during our research, it doesn’t mean we should use all of it in the story.
-(Just another reason to limit it at this early stage of the novel-writing process.)

 Become a fabulist